artakhak/JsonQL/docs/ImportantInterfaces/ICompilationResult/index.rst

 .. sourcecode:: csharp

+    string[] sharedExamplesFolderPath = new string[] { "DocFiles", "MutatingJsonFiles", "Examples"};

     var parametersJsonTextData = new JsonTextData("Parameters",
                 this.LoadExampleJsonFile("Parameters.json"));

-    // countriesJsonTextData has uses parametersJsonTextData for parameter parentJsonTextData var countriesJsonTextData = new JsonTextData("Countries",
+    // countriesJsonTextData uses parametersJsonTextData for parameter parentJsonTextData var countriesJsonTextData = new JsonTextData("Countries",
-        LoadJsonFileHelpers.LoadJsonFile("Countries.json", _sharedExamplesFolderPath), parametersJsonTextData);
+        LoadJsonFileHelpers.LoadJsonFile("Countries.json", sharedExamplesFolderPath), parametersJsonTextData);

     var companiesJsonTextData = new JsonTextData("Companies",
-        LoadJsonFileHelpers.LoadJsonFile("Companies.json", _sharedExamplesFolderPath), countriesJsonTextData);
+        LoadJsonFileHelpers.LoadJsonFile("Companies.json", sharedExamplesFolderPath), countriesJsonTextData);

     var filteredCompaniesJsonTextData = new JsonTextData("FilteredCompanies",
         this.LoadExampleJsonFile("FilteredCompanies.json"), companiesJsonTextData);

     // Create an instance of JsonQL.Compilation.JsonCompiler here.
-    //This is normally done once on application start.
+    // This is normally done once on application start.
     JsonQL.Compilation.IJsonCompiler jsonCompiler = null!;

     var result = jsonCompiler.Compile(new JsonTextData("Example",
         this.LoadExampleJsonFile("Example.json"), filteredCompaniesJsonTextData));

-- The value **result** in C# snippet above is of type `JsonQL.Compilation.ICompilationResult <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompilationResult.cs>`_ and the serialized value of **result** can be found here :doc:`../../MutatingJsonFiles/SampleFiles/Example1/result`.
+- The value **result** in C# snippet above is of type `JsonQL.Compilation.ICompilationResult <https://github.com/artakhak/JsonQL/blob/main/JsonQL/Compilation/ICompilationResult.cs>`_ and the serialized value of **result** can be found here :doc:`../../MutatingJsonFiles/SampleFiles/Example1/result`.
-- To retrieve the details of loaded JSON files in `JsonQL.Compilation.ICompilationResult <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompilationResult.cs>`_ you need to retrieve an item in **CompiledJsonFiles** property for compiled JSON file.
-The items in this list are of type `JsonQL.Compilation.ICompiledJsonData <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompiledJsonData.cs>`_ are ordered in such a way that parent JSON file items appear before child JSON file items.
+- To retrieve the details of loaded JSON files in `JsonQL.Compilation.ICompilationResult <https://github.com/artakhak/JsonQL/blob/main/JsonQL/Compilation/ICompilationResult.cs>`_ you need to retrieve an item in **CompiledJsonFiles** property for compiled JSON file.
+The items in this list are of type `JsonQL.Compilation.ICompiledJsonData <https://github.com/artakhak/JsonQL/blob/main/JsonQL/Compilation/ICompiledJsonData.cs>`_ are ordered in such a way that parent JSON file items appear before child JSON file items.
 - See :doc:`ICompiledJsonData/index` to learn more about this interface.
 - Property **CompilationErrors** stores details of errors encountered during compilation process, if any.